microsoft/AdaptiveCards/SUPPORT.md

 ### Community SDKs and Tools

 The following SDKs are not developed or maintained by Microsoft.
 They are developed and serviced by the Adaptive Cards community, and are not officially supported.
-In most cases tehy are in active developments and bugs will be addressed where possible.
+In most cases they are in active developments and bugs will be addressed where possible.

 | **SDK** | **Maintainer** | **Support Level** |
 | --- | --- | --- |